 Luckily, there’s exactly one correct way to set your goal: ask for exactly what you need.
-Don’t ask for more or less than what it will cost to manufacture, sell, and ship the product in the quantity you plan on building.
-That may sound circular and obvious, but if you consider the alternatives, you can see that they are mistakes:
+Don’t ask for more or less than what it will cost to manufacture, sell, and ship your project in the quantity you plan on producing.
+While you might be tempted to take another approach, such as covering sunk costs or setting an aspirational goal, these are common mistakes that will ultimately hurt your chances at success.

 Ask for less money than you need and raise the rest later.
 This is essentially gambling with your backers’ money and is disingenuous, especially if you don’t tell your backers about this plan beforehand.
 You will come off as naive at best, criminal at worst.